mist64/cbmbus_doc/7 JiffyDOS.md

 Triggered by DATA being 1, the controller indicates that it will start sending a data byte by releasing the CLK line - this is the *Go* signal.
 During the transmission of the byte, both lines will be owned by the controller, and the sequence of steps is purely based on timing; there are no ACK signals.

 The controller may delay this step indefinitely.
-In practice, it will until it has a guaranteed XXX 65 µs time window without interruptions.
+In practice, it will until it has a guaranteed 63 µs time window without interruptions.

 #### S3: Controller puts data bits #4 and #5 onto wires
 ![](docs/cbmbus/jiffydos-16.png =601x131)